arcxp-ce-support/Fusion-Training-User-Stories/README.md

 Welcome to the Power-Ups training!

-Before we start, let's review the definition of Power-Ups:
+Before we start, let's review the definition of Power-Ups and the most common use cases.

 ## What are Power-Ups

 Power-Ups are an expanded custom embed that allows Editors in Composer to interact with Third Party Content providers and/or create unique content not supported by existing Composer features.

+#####  Note: We encourage organizations to use the embed HTML functionality that's available in Composer by default.
+Add Power-Ups only if necessary.

 ## Common Use Cases: